Mediterranean Studies Research Group

 The MSRG has sponsored two interdisciplinary symposia, one one-day symposium held in Catania, Italy in 2014 and organized by the University of Catania, Auburn University, and University of Paris X, Nanterre, and one in Toulon, France in 2016.
 Consult this page to find out about upcoming meetings and symposia.

-The Mediterranean Studies Research Group is also working on a Mediterranean Studies certificate that will be offered at Auburn University, starting in Fall 2019.
+The Mediterranean Studies Research Group has also been approved for a Mediterranean Studies certificate that will be offered at Auburn University, starting in Fall 2019.
+Click here to view more information about the certificate.

 Fulvio Attina', MA, is a Full Professor of International Relations, Jean Monnet Professor of European Union Politics, and Faculty of Political Sciences at the University of Catania in Italy.
 He has a number of research interests and projects on topics including Italy and multilateral security, regional security partnerships, military alliances and defense pacts, and party group cohesion in the European parliament.
 He holds an MA in Political Science from the University of Florence.